 Increasingly clients wish to have their documents translated, but with an additional benefit - they want to preserve the formatting of the original in the translated version.
 Often the original comes to the translator in a DTP format.
-The objective is to provide the client the same quality translation service, but additionally, in the same DTP formatting as the source document.
-This development has caused translation companies to become increasingly capable in DTP technologies.
+The objective is to provide the client the same quality translation service, but additionally, with the same look and feel as the source document.
+This development has caused translation companies like Green Crescent to become increasingly capable in DTP technologies.

 Some translations make DTP out to be mysterious.
 Perhaps it is for them.
 Think of a document in Word format.
 Once it is translated, it should be delivered back in Word format, with the headings and titles formatted in the translated version just as they were in the original.
 And the same holds true for the appearance of footnotes, text boxes, tables and images.
 DTP simply expands this concept to include more elaborate and detailed formats, which are associated with programs oriented towards publishing rather than word processing.
 The concept remains the same, however.
 At a simple level, the format may be like Microsoft Publisher or Powerpoint.
 Other, more elaborate programs include QuarkXpress or any of the Adobe family of FrameMaker, PageMaker, Illustrator, Photoshop and Acrobat.
 Corel's products in the field are Ventura and Draw.
 Macromedia is the author of Freehand.
 Sometimes a client will request the translated document to be delivered in HTML XHTML or a scripting language format.
 On other occasions, the client may even request color separations from the translator; however, it is always prudent for the client to make a final format review before committing to any production-quality output.